[?] Subscribe To This Site

 I have found that the easiest way to clean lanai floors is to just vacuum them.

-Once a year, they should be hosed down or power-washed to loosen up mud that spatters onto the the edges from when it rains.
+Once or twice a year, they should be hosed down or power-washed to loosen up mud that spatters onto the the edges from when it rains.
 You may need to power-wash mildew off your driveway as well.
+I've been able to get the mildew off with a regular garden hose set to jet-spray.

 There are advantages and disadvantages to the different directions your lanai would face.